-You should attend one seminar per half term.
+Mentors should attend one seminar per half term.
 The seminars will be delivered in small groups.
-They will provide you with an opportunity to engage in professional development, share best practice, problem solve and discuss the progress of your ECT.
+They will provide mentors with an opportunity to engage in professional development, share best practice, problem solve and discuss the progress of their ECTs.